Flight into Danger: Production

 The Canadair North Star was a derivation of the Douglas DC-4 airliner and was a common sight in North America in the 1950s.

 Playwright Hailey, a former British pilot in the Second World War, emigrated to Canada in 1947.
 He began working as a sales promotion manager for a tractor-trailer manufacturer in Toronto.
 On a flight between Vancouver and Toronto in 1955, he came up with the original idea that spawned Flight into Danger.
 The story of an airliner whose passengers and crew were threatened by an unforeseen event such as food poisoning was written in only nine days and shopped about as a screenplay.
 The Canadian Broadcasting Corporation, whose television service was less than four years old, bought the script for $600.

-The production acquired the cockpit of a Royal Canadian Air Force (RCAF) Canadair North Star and had it shipped by road to RCAF Station Trenton, where the filming took place, including aerial shots.
-The Malton Airport at Malton, Ontario, present day Toronto Pearson International Airport, was also used for the airport scenes.
+The production acquired the cockpit of a Royal Canadian Air Force Canadair North Star and had it transported by road to the CBC studios in Toronto from RCAF Station Trenton, where the filming for aerial shots took place.
+The Malton Airport at Malton, Ontario, present day Toronto Pearson International Airport, was also used for some exterior scenes of planes.